kgn/InAppSettings/README.md

         <key>InAppTitle</key>
         <string>Change the theme of the app, these changes will take effect the next time the app is launched</string>
     </dict>

 The Settings app will display: "Change the theme of the app", but InAppSettings will display:
 "Change the theme of the app, these changes will take effect the next time the app is launched".

-· InAppURL
+**InAppURL**

 InAppTitle is an optional settings specifier key that can be added to PSTitleValueSpecifier.
 If present a disclosure indicator will be added to the cell, and the specified url will be opened when the cell is tapped.

     <dict>
         <key>Type</key>
         <string>PSTitleValueSpecifier</string>